The Lord of the Rings (1978 film): Influence on Peter Jackson's The Lord of the Rings

-The film has been cited as an influence on director Peter Jackson's The Lord of the Rings film trilogy, although Jackson said that "our film is stylistically very different and the design is different."
+The film has been cited as an influence on director Peter Jackson's The Lord of the Rings film trilogy.
+However, Jackson said that "our film is stylistically very different and the design is different."
 Reading about attempts to make the films live-action by Boorman and the Beatles contacting Kubrick and Lean to do the same, Jackson agreed animation was the most sensible choice at the time.
 Jackson remembers Bakshi's film as a "brave and ambitious attempt."
 In another interview, Jackson stated that it had "some quaint sequences in Hobbiton, a creepy encounter with the Black Rider on the road, and a few quite good battle scenes" but "about half way through, the storytelling became very disjointed" and it became "confusing" and "incoherent."
 He and his screenwriter and producer Fran Walsh remarked that Bakshi's Treebeard "looked like a talking carrot."
 Jackson watched the film for the first time since its premiere in 1997, when Harvey Weinstein screened it to begin the story conferences.

-Ahead of the films' release, Bakshi said he did not "understand it" but that he does "wish it to be a good movie."
+Ahead of the film's release, Bakshi said he did not "understand it" but that he does "wish it to be a good movie."
 He felt bad that he wasn't contacted by Zaentz, who was involved in the project, and erroneously said they were screening his film at New Line while working on the live-action films.
 Nevertheless, he clarified he wished the filmmakers success.
 He claims Warner Brothers approached him with a proposal to make part two at the time, but he complained that they didn't involve him in the live-action film, and refused.

 After the films were released Bakshi said that while, "on the creative side," he does "feel good that Peter Jackson continued," he begrudged Saul Zaentz for not notifying him of the live-action films.
 He said that, with his own film already made, Jackson could study it: "I'm glad Peter Jackson had a movie to look at—I never did.
 And certainly there's a lot to learn from watching any movie, both its mistakes and when it works.
 So he had a little easier time than I did, and a lot better budget."